First Vice President

 - Association of Ukrainians in Victoria

-- CYM Ukrainian Youth Association – Melbourne, National Executive and Vice President of International Committee
+- CYM Ukrainian Youth Association – Melbourne, National Executive and Vice President of the International Committee

-Stefan and has served as an Australia Day Ambassador in Victoria, member of the City of Melbourne Safe City Task Force and the Good Food Advisory Board.
+Stefan has served as an Australia Day Ambassador in Victoria, a member of both the City of Melbourne Safe City Task Force and the Good Food Advisory Board.
 He has also fulfilled Australia Day Ambassador responsibilities in Tasmania.

-He has a very wide based network through all levels of Government, education, media, sport the arts fields and NGOs.
+He has a wide network including all levels of government, education, media, sports, the arts and NGOs.

-In 2001 he was awarded the Order of Australia Medal for his contribution to education and the CALD communities and in 2003 received the Centenary Medal for services to the community.
+In 2001, he was awarded the Order of Australia Medal for his contribution to education and the CALD communities and, in 2003, he received the Centenary Medal for services to the community.
 He has received the three levels of Orders of Recognition and Medals from the President of Ukraine for services to Ukraine.
 He also received the Foreign Affairs of Ukraine medal for services to international relations.

 He travels extensively internationally and nationally promoting his areas of expertise and has participated in delegations to China, Germany, US, Canada, Hungary, Greece, Great Britain and Ukraine.

-He is married to Anastasia for 42 years, has two grown up married children Peter and Theresa and 5 grandchildren
+He has been married to Anastasia for 42 years, has two adult children, Peter and Theresa, and 5 grandchildren.

 - RACV Club